mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 ```
 The class above named `StockRepository` is an entity-based repository for an entity `Stock`.
 It uses the `SqlConnection` object as the database connection provider when accessing the datababase.

-**Note:** Any type of `IDbConnection` type can be passed connection on the second dynamic type of the said repository.
+**Note:** Any type of `IDbConnection` type can be passed as the connection on the second dynamic type of the said repository.
 It is very useful when accessing different database like Oracle, PostgreSQL, OleDb databases and others.

-On the other hand, if a shared repository is being created, then it should inherit from `DbRepository<TDbConnection>` repository.
+On the other hand, if a shared repository is being created, then it must inherit the `DbRepository<TDbConnection>` repository.
 See sample below.
 ```
 public SharedRepository : DbRepository<SqlConnection>
 {